slott56/py-web-tool/pyweb.rst

     """py-web-tool Literate Programming.

-    Yet another simple literate programming tool derived from nuweb, implemented entirely in Python.
+    Yet another simple literate programming tool derived from \*\*nuweb\*\*, implemented entirely in Python.
-    This produces any markup for any programming language.
+    With a suitable configuration, this weaves documents with any markup language, and tangles source files for any programming language.

-    Usage:
-        pyweb.py [-dvs] [-c x] [-w format] file.w

-    Options:
-        -v           verbose output (the default)
-        -s           silent output
-        -d           debugging output
-        -c x         change the command character from '@' to x -w format    Use the given weaver for the final document.
-                     Choices are rst, html, latex and htmlshort.
-                     Additionally, a \`module.class\` name can be used.
-        -xw          Exclude weaving
-        -xt          Exclude tangling
-        -pi          Permit include-command errors
-        -rt          Transitive references
-        -rs          Simple references (default)
-        -n           Include line number comments in the tangled source; requires comment start and stop on the @o commands.

-        file.w       The input file, with @o, @d, @i, @[, @{, @\|, @<, @f, @m, @u commands.
     """

 ..